 The good news is that you can get your listing back in many circumstances.
 It is important to know, however, that if you intentionally violated the guidelines, especially if it was done so blatantly, the chances of retrieving your listing is significantly lower.

-Follow this guide to understand how to fix suspended listing on Google and get your account reinstated in short order.
+Follow this guide to understand how to fix a suspended listing on Google and get your account reinstated in short order.

 Why Did I Get a GMB Suspension?